Skip to main content

 • Introductory 3D modeling

-• Creative, learner-driven approaches to learning and teaching that can be applied to any and all subjects to infuse their curriculum with maker and constructivist-theory-based project-based activities.
+• Creative, learner-driven approaches to learning and teaching that can be applied to any and all subjects.

 • Access to a digital platform that provides KID Museum-created lessons as well as providing shared resources and teacher-created activities and lessons.